grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 ## Component testing vs. end-to-end testing

 When you're testing a web app, you may wonder whether how you structure your test scripts.
-Consider the two methods below.
+Consider the following two methods.

 ### Component testing